 Like us humans, age is a major factor that causes the dog’s legs to collapse.
 Older dogs can experience a dog’s back legs weakness and become unsteady.
 This can make it difficult for the dog to walk, run, or jump.

-You can also provide the old dog with ramps or steps so he can get up on furniture easier and put down nonslip surfaces in key areas around the house.
+You can also provide the old dog with ramps or steps so he can get up on furniture more easily and put down nonslip surfaces in key areas around the house.
 If your dog’s back legs have weakened significantly, you may need to consider having him fitted with a wheelchair.

 Dogs that are obese can suffer from a weakening in their back legs, making it difficult for them to walk.
 The extra weight puts pressure on the dog’s spine and hips, which can cause the muscles and bones in the back legs to weaken.
 In severe cases, the dog may even need surgery to help them lose and maintain a healthy weight and improve its mobility.

-When a dog has weak hind legs, getting around cannot be easy.
+When a dog has weak hind legs, getting around can be difficult.
 There are many reasons why this may happen, some of which are injury-related.
 Injuries such as fractures, spinal cord compression, and ruptured disks can lead to a dog’s back legs weakening over time.

 The neurological disease affecting a dog’s back legs can result from various factors, such as trauma, infection, tumour, or canine degenerative myelopathy.
 Whatever the cause, the disease will lead to the weakening of the muscles in the back legs and eventual paralysis.